Beginners Guide to Sports Cards

 Cards are graded based on their condition, which can significantly impact their market value.
 Familiarize yourself with grading scales from reputable companies like PSA and BGS.
 Here are some key points:

-Mint Condition: Cards in pristine condition fetch higher prices.
+Mint Condition: Cards in pristine condition fetch much higher prices.

 Professional Grading: Consider having valuable cards professionally graded to enhance their value.